 As you can see this activity was good to help along his fine motor skills by practising his pincer grip to keep picking up the coin out of the paint.
 These are plastic pretend coins from a set of play money from the pound shop.

 I also wanted to try an activity to make a Chinese writing picture.
 This one did not work out in the end, but I’ll show you the idea and maybe you will have more luck with it.
-I searched for how to write some Chinese characters for Chinese New Year (you can see an example here, which is the word I wanted to use).
+I searched for how to write some Chinese characters for Chinese New Year.
 My idea was to mark the words out on the paper in masking tape

 Then Mr R painted all over the page: